felipemarianoferr/felipemarianoferr/README.md

 ## About Me

 I have a strong affinity for data science and am skilled in Python, Java, C, and beyond.
-I love applying computer science to domains like finance (I hold certifications in finance).
+I love applying computer science to domains like finance.
 I’m currently expanding my skills in computational research to resolve context-specific questions.

 **Languages**
 - Portuguese (native)